roccodebellis/aichallenge/INSTALL.md

 * `sudo python setup/server_setup.py`

     * Leave blank for root mysql password (TODO: Fix this) if there's no mysql installed (change it later after install).
-    * Website hostname option is used by the apache host setup, do not include port in there.
+    * p hostname option is used by the apache host setup, do not include port in there.

 ### Worker
 * Install Ubuntu 11.04